MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 ### Manually update a guide from schema v3 to v4

-To resolve this issue, we suggest reviewing and fixing the JSON file before doing a schema update.
-To update the JSON file, you’ll download the existing file locally to make any changes, delete the JSON file associated with the guide, and then upload the file you modified.
+To resolve this issue, we suggest that you first try to upgrade the guide schema from version 3 to 4.
+If that doesn't resolve the problem, review and fix the JSON file before re-attempting a schema update.

+>[!NOTE]
+>You can't manually update the schema for guides that have already been updated to schema v4.
+The schema version number is located under the **General** tab when you open a guide.

-#### Review and modify the JSON file
+#### Update the schema

 1. In the PC app, sign in to the instance that includes the problem guide.